With trial over, Florida felons await voting rights ruling

 “Why is it all the Republicans voted yes, and all the Democrats voted no?”
 U.S. District Court Judge Robert Hinkle asked during the state’s closing argument.
 “That was not a coincidence.
 It would be stunning if somebody told me that they did not realize that African Americans tend to vote Democratic.”

-But Hinkle has acknowledged that he won’t have the last word in the case and expects whoever loses to appeal.
+Hinkle has acknowledged that he won’t have the last word in the case and expects whoever loses to appeal.

 In October, the judge issued a preliminary injunction against the state that a three-judge panel of the 11th Circuit let stand five months later.
 And last month, the Atlanta-based appellate court declined to hear a further appeal backed by the governor.

-Note: This story has been edited to correct the spelling of Leah Aden’s last name.